jentery/506v2/portfolio.md

 Engage an issue raised during the first five weeks of seminar by recording dialogue (or banter) with someone else in the seminar.
 This should be an opportunity to integrate conversations and other perspectives into your proposed podcast.
 This recording will count "double": as your recording for the week and theirs.

-Specs for your audio file: 10-15 minutes of you talking with someone else, plus a one- or two-sentence description of the recording and a list of works mentioned in it
+Specs for your audio file: 10-15 minutes of you talking with someone else, plus a one- or two-sentence description of the recording and a list of works mentioned or sampled in it

 This week, we'll listen to recordings of Edwidge Danticat reading (2013) Jamaica Kincaid’s "Girl" (1978) and "Wingless" (1979) and Joyce Carol Oates reading (2009) Eudora Welty’s “Where Is the Voice Coming From?”
 (1963).
 I'll point you to related material that may be of interest.